Mohammad Asif (cricketer): Film career

+Controversies

 Performance-enhancing drugs

 On 16 October 2006, Asif was suspended by the PCB along with teammate Shoaib Akhtar, and was pulled from the Champions Trophy after the pair failed drug tests for the performance-enhancing substance Nandrolone.

 England batsman Andrew Strauss said the news had rocked cricket.
-Speaking on BBC Radio Five Live, he said: "When drugs are used in any sport it is not a great day for that sport and this not a great day for cricket."
+Speaking on BBC Radio 5 Live, he said: "When drugs are used in any sport it is not a great day for that sport and this not a great day for cricket."

 On 1 November 2006, the PCB handed down a two-year suspension to Shoaib Akhtar and a one-year suspension to Asif, banning them from professional cricket for the duration.
 Both Asif and Shoaib have been added to Pakistan Olympic Association list of doping offenders.
 The tribunal set to investigate steroid use revealed that Asif had been using a protein supplement, Promax-50.
 The panel had reported to have shown a degree of leniency to Asif as they believe that he did not understand what he was taking and stopped at the request of the physiotherapist.
 Both Akhtar and Asif appealed against the ban.
 A second tribunal was formed.
 On 5 December both were acquitted by the tribunal appointed to review their drug ban appeal.
 The decision was made two to one with Hasib Ahsan and Justice Fakhruddin Ebrahim in favour of the acquittal.
 Statement by Justice Ebrahim:

 "This appeal committee [therefore] holds that Shoaib Akhtar and Mohammad Asif will not be deemed to have committed a doping offence," Ibrahim said.
 "The ban and punishment imposed by the earlier tribunal is hereby set aside as being contrary to the provision of laws."

 However, the WADA, World Anti-Doping Agency was unhappy with the decision and was to challenge the decision to lift the bans on the fast bowlers, and taking the case to the Court of Arbitration for Sport in Lausanne, Switzerland.
 The ICC, cricket's world governing body, has supported the WADA appeal adding that it was committed to a dope free game.

 On 6 December 2006, Asif spoke out in his defence in an interview with the BBC.
 When asked to explain the presence of Nandrolone in his body, Asif cited a lack of awareness in Asian countries and said that he had taken some vitamins and protein supplements during the team's 2006 tour of England, which led to the problem.
 He also mentioned that medicines are easier to obtain in Pakistan, with little information available about the quality of the medicines.